TouK/nussknacker/docs/installation_configuration_guide/Installation.md

 We provide [Helm chart](https://artifacthub.io/packages/helm/touk/nussknacker) with basic Nussknacker setup, including:

-- Kafka - required only in streaming engine
+- Kafka - required only in streaming processing mode
 - Grafana + InfluxDB
-- One of the available engines: Flink or Streaming-Lite.
+- One of the available engines: Flink or Lite.

 Please note that Kafka (and Flink if chosen) are installed in basic configuration - for serious production deployments you probably want to customize those to meet your needs.